envoyproxy/gateway/site/content/en/latest/user/oidc.md

 ## Configuration

-This guide uses Google as the OIDC provider to demonstrate the configuration of OID.
+This guide uses Google as the OIDC provider to demonstrate the configuration of OIDC.
 However, EG works with any OIDC providers, including Auth0, Azure AD, Keycloak, Okta, OneLogin, Salesforce, UAA, etc.

 ### Register an OIDC application